vohieu2k2/DemoAI/README.md

-## Fast and Parallelizable Algorithms for Submodular Maximization
+##

-This is the implementation of all algorithms evaluated in the paper, for the cardinality-constrained maximum cut application (weighted or unweighted) and revenue maximization application.
+This is the implementation of all algorithms evaluated in the paper, for the cardinality-constrained maximum cut application (unweighted) and revenue maximization application.

 ### Dependencies